home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
 2. If you have more than one Plugwise gateway, select the one to configure.
-3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
+3. Select the gateway device, this should be called 'Adam' or contain 'Smile' in its name.
 4. On the integration entry, choose to open the configuration URL left of the {% icon "mdi:dots-vertical" %} icon.
-5. A new window/tab will open, enter `smile` (or `stretch`) as the username and the ID, from the sticker on the back, as the password.
+5. A new window/tab will open, enter 'smile' (or 'stretch') as the username and the ID, from the sticker on the back, as the password.
-6. Consult the manual or click the `search` button on the [Plugwise Support](https://plugwise.com/support/) page for interactive help.
+6. Consult the manual or click the 'search' button on the [Plugwise Support](https://plugwise.com/support/) page for interactive help.

 ### Adjusting the update interval